 The suit seeks damages from Vagnozzi and his staff in King of Prussia, Pauciulo and his firm, numerous funds they set up to accept money from investors, and Coventry First, an area company that is the nation’s largest purchaser of life-insurance policies as an investment vehicle, including some used in funds established by Vagnozzi and Pauciulo.

 The 55 people filing suit invested a total of $14 million.
-Their lawsuit bring claims under the federal Racketeer Influenced and Corrupt Organizations Act, a legal step that means successful plaintiffs could be awarded triple damages, though such RICO claims are often fail in the courts.
+Their lawsuit bring claims under the federal Racketeer Influenced and Corrupt Organizations Act, a legal step that means successful plaintiffs could be awarded triple damages, though such RICO claims often fail in the courts.

 The lawsuit, filed in federal court in Philadelphia on Friday, in large part mirrors accusations from a July civil fraud lawsuit filed by the U.S. Securities and Exchange Commission against owners of Old City-based small-business lender Par Funding Inc., Vagnozzi, and others who sold investors funds backed by Par’s loans.
 The SEC took action after Par defaulted on investor payments.